Trump faces blame from GOP as he moves forward with WH bid

 “If he runs in 2024 not only will he have my support, but he’ll have the support of millions of Americans across the country,” said Rep. Jim Banks, a top congressional ally.

-Ohio Senate candidate JD Vance, who proved Trump’s most successful endorsement, said if the former president decides to run again, he’s confident he will be the party’s nominee.
+Ohio Senate candidate JD Vance, who emerged as Trump’s most successful candidate, said if the former president decides to run again, he’s confident he will be the party’s nominee.

 “Every year, the media writes Donald Trump’s political obituary.
 And every year, we’re quickly reminded that Trump remains the most popular figure in the Republican party,” Vance said in a statement provided after inquiries to Trump’s spokesman.

+Trump’s decision to move forward now is driven, in part, by his desire to try to freeze the field and lock in support to try to halt the rise of DeSantis, whom he has long considered his most formidable potential foe.

-Meanwhile, Trump escalated his public rebuke of DeSantis, whom he has long considered his most formidable potential challenger.
-In a lengthy and angry statement Thursday evening, Trump berated Fox News and other Rupert Murdoch-controlled media outlets for going “all in for Governor Ron DeSanctimonious DeSantis,” whom he slammed as “an average REPUBLICAN Governor with great Public Relations,” as he again took credit for DeSantis’s 2018 win.
+In a sign of his growing frustration, Trump released a lengthy and angry statement Thursday evening berating Fox News and other Rupert Murdoch-controlled media outlets for going “all in for Governor Ron DeSanctimonious DeSantis,” whom he slammed as “an average REPUBLICAN Governor with great Public Relations,” as he again took credit for DeSantis’s 2018 win.

 While Trump allies had previously insisted that reports of tensions between the men were overstated, Trump, who has privately slammed DeSantis for failing to rule out a run against him, did so publicly.